msenosain/denoisingCTF/README.md

-# denoisingCTF: a CyTOF denoising pipeline
+# denoisingCTF: a CyTOF denoising R package

-Here we present a noise removal pipeline for CyTOF data.
+Here we present a noise removal R package for CyTOF data.
 You can either use the main function `rm_noise` to remove the noise applying the current trained models, or train your own models and then call them into the main function.